-6 Ways To Shop Like a Feminist
+Fashion Is A Feminist Issue: 6 Ways To Shop Like It

 Original post by Sica Schmitz for Vilda Magazine

 Injecting feminist values into fashion is not just about debating a woman’s right to choose to wear a hijab or mini skirt (although those are important issues), it’s also a powerful tool to help better the lives of other women around the world through economic and personal empowerment.
-As the founder of Bead & Reel and A Fair Trade Fashion Show I daily see the impact that fashion can have on both the women wearing it and the women making it, allowing opportunities for education, financial growth, and self love, all through the seemingly simple choice of what we wear.
-By using fashion to express both our personal stories and the stories of women across the globe, we are able to raise up females everywhere.
+As the founder of Bead & Reel and creator of Impact Fashion Show I daily see the impact that fashion can have on both the women wearing it and the women making it, allowing opportunities for education, financial growth, and self love, all through the seemingly simple choice of what we wear.
+By using fashion to express both our personal stories and the stories of women across the globe, we are able to better raise up females everywhere.

 SHOP WOMAN-OWNED BUSINESSES

 If you want to support women, one of the best ways is to support women!
 Right now, of the apparel companies in the Fortune 500, 0 have female CEOs.
 You read that correctly – not a single one.
 And while many smaller clothing companies are led by women, they are not always getting the support they need either.
 In the past 6 months, 2 of the 30 female-founded brands I worked with through Bead & Reel have gone out of business, which not only lessens the amount of women’s voices in fashion but it also discourages others from trying as well.
 If we want to see more female CEOs in both large and small companies we need to make it possible for them to succeed by supporting their efforts with our purchases.
 Shopping at women-owned stores and buying from female designers, is an essential part of closing this gap and encouraging the next generation of women bosses to join - and flourish – in the fashion industry.